singhshubham9129-cloud/E-Commerce-Sales-Dashboard/README.md

 # E-Commerce-Sales-Dashboard
 1. Project Title / Headline
-📊 E-commerce Analytics: Madhav E-commerce Sales Dashboard The purpose of the Madhav Ecommerce Sales Dashboard is to provide a visual summary of key performance indicators, such as total sales, profit, and customer trends, to help track and analyze business performance.
+📊 E-commerce Analytics: Madhav E-commerce Sales Dashboard.
+The purpose of the Madhav Ecommerce Sales Dashboard is to provide a visual summary of key performance indicators, such as total sales, profit, and customer trends, to help track and analyze business performance.

 2. Short Description / Purpose